Why do people contact the WEC Short Term team?

 Because I am committed to investing in every short-term member.
 I’ll give each person as much time as it takes to help them navigate the application process, get ready for their placement, and get their feet on the ground in the country they’re going to serve in.

 What tips do you have for doing your role well?

 Take the time to read emails carefully and listen well to telephone calls.
 Respond quickly but also make sure you check out the facts first, so you can answer questions thoroughly.
-And be encouraging; it takes time and commitment for a short-term worker to complete the journey from first enquiry to arriving at their placement.
+And be encouraging; it takes time and commitment for a short-term member to complete the journey from first enquiry to arriving at their placement.

 What is the best thing about your role?